 Accommodations: are provided for any student who desires them through a working relationship with Access Services, the Writing Center and the Quantitative and Symbolic Reasoning Center.
 To request academic accommodations due to a disability, please contact the office of Access Services for Students with Disabilities (867-6348 or 6364).
 Information about a disability or health condition will be regarded as confidential.
-Please refer to TESC's Students With Disabilities Policy: http://www.evergreen.edu/policies/g-studentada.htm
+Please refer to TESC's Students With Disabilities Policy here.

-Other Expectations of Students and Faculty: We commit to promoting a cooperative, supportive atmosphere within the community; give everyone opportunity for self-reflection and expression; use high standards in reading the text and preparing our papers, lectures, and comments in seminar; handle all disputes in a spirit of goodwill; and discuss any problems involving others in the learning community directly with the individuals involved.
+Other Expectations of Students and Faculty: We commit to promoting a cooperative, supportive atmosphere within the community; give everyone opportunity for self-reflection and expression; use high standards in reading the text and preparing our papers, lectures, and comments in seminar; handle all disputes in a spirit of goodwill; respect our differences; and, discuss any problems involving others in the learning community directly with the individuals involved.